-33. IF AN APPLICATION OR APPEAL IS DISMISSED DUE TO THE FAILURE TO SHOW UP FOR THE SCHEDULED HEARING, CAN THE APPEAL OR APPLICATION BE REVIVED?
+34. IF AN APPLICATION OR APPEAL IS DISMISSED DUE TO THE FAILURE TO SHOW UP FOR THE SCHEDULED HEARING, CAN THE APPEAL OR APPLICATION BE REVIVED?

 It depends.
 Once a case is dismissed, the party must file a new application for a special use permit, variance or subdivision approval if it wants it to be considered by the Board.
 Generally an application is evaluated against the requirements in the UDO at the time the application is filed.
 If the requirements of the UDO have not changed since the dismissed application, an identical application may be filed.
 If on the other hand, the requirements of the UDO have changed since the dismissed application was filed, it may no longer be possible to submit an identical application.
 A new application requires that a party submit all required materials and pay the required fees as if no prior application had been submitted.
-(See §6) No credit is given for the fees paid in connection with the case which was dismissed.
+(See § 6.)
+No credit is given for the fees paid in connection with a case that was dismissed.

-A person wishing to appeal a staff decision can only do so within thirty days of the decision, so if the case is dismissed for a appellant's failure to show up for the scheduled hearing, it usually will be too late to attempt to file a new appeal.
+A person wishing to appeal a staff decision can only do so within thirty days of the decision, so if the case is dismissed for an appellant's failure to show up for the scheduled hearing, it usually will be too late to attempt to file a new appeal.
 If the person acts within thirty days of the decision, however, an appeal can be re-submitted upon the completion of a new appeal form and payment of new fees.
-(See §6)
+(See § 6.)

-34. WHAT IS THE ROLE OF THE TOWN ATTORNEY AT HEARINGS?
+35. WHAT IS THE ROLE OF THE TOWN ATTORNEY AT HEARINGS?

-The Town Attorney attends meetings of the Board and acts as the Board's attorney.
+The Town Attorney attends meetings of the Board and normally acts as the Board's attorney.
 In that role, the Town Attorney can call witnesses, cross-examine witnesses offered by any party, cross-examine witnesses who are appearing as members of the public, answer legal questions from the Board members, and provide direction and clarification to Board members when he or she believes it is warranted to do so, including during the Board's deliberations.

-In cases involving appeals of staff decisions, the Town Attorney is expected to assist staff in presenting its evidence and to advocate the staff's position.
+In cases involving appeals of staff decisions, however, the Town Attorney will appear as attorney representing Town staff, and will assist staff in presenting its evidence and advocate the staff's position.
 When the Town takes a position against an application, that position is represented by the Town Attorney.
 When the Town Attorney acts as an advocate for a staff position or represents the Town against an applicant, he or she can still answer legal questions from Board members, but every party must also be given an opportunity to address those questions.
-Alternatively in such cases, the Board may employ independent counsel to advise it with regard to the case in question.
+Alternatively in such cases, independent counsel may be retained to advise the Board with regard to the case in question.

-35. IN WHAT ORDER DOES THE BOARD HEAR CASES OR OTHER MATTERS SCHEDULED BEFORE IT?
+36. IN WHAT ORDER DOES THE BOARD HEAR CASES OR OTHER MATTERS SCHEDULED BEFORE IT?

-Cases are placed on the Board's agenda on a first come-first served basis, based on the order in which they reach a readiness for hearing, the date an appeal from a staff decision is filed, or the date of an applicant's demand for hearing, should an applicant cut off the application development process by instructing department staff to place the item on the agenda pursuant to UDO §4.05.02(B).
-Cases are divided between a short agenda, which is heard first, and a long agenda, which begins after the cases on the short agenda have been completed.
-(See §§ 36-37)
+Cases are placed on the Board's agenda on a first come-first served basis, based on the order in which they reach a readiness for hearing, the date an appeal from a staff decision is filed, or the date of an applicant's demand for hearing, should an applicant cut off the application development process by instructing department staff to place the item on the agenda pursuant to UDO § 4.05.02(B).